holochain/holochain-rust/doc/holochain_101/src/json_string.md

 In the end, this is the main reason we chose JSON for communication with core.

-Note that when we started on an AssemblyScript (ostentisbly JavaScript) HDK there was not even a `JSON.parse()` method in AssemblyScript itself!
+Note that at the time of writing, the AssemblyScript (ostentisbly JavaScript) WASM implementation does not even provide a native `JSON.parse()` method!
+To do something as apparently simple as serialize JSON in JavaScript we have had to implement a custom JSON parser.
+At least JSON (naturally) maps very well to JavaScript native data, other serialization/language combinations are even further from maturity.

 WASM is very promising but very immature so esoteric serialization options are not really viable options right now, even if `serde` supports them in Rust.